Welcome to the SIRS decision support tool. This tool can be used by both residential aged care providers and home services providers.

 For detailed information about providers’ SIRS responsibilities, including identifying the range of incidents which must be reported to the Commission, refer to:

-- Serious Incident Response Scheme: Guidelines for residential aged care providers
+- Serious Incident Response Scheme Guidelines for residential aged care providers (October 2022) (PDF, 962.37 KB)

-- Serious Incident Response Scheme: Guidelines for providers of home services.
+- SIRS Guidelines for providers of home services (PDF, 1.58 MB)

 To access further information about the SIRS including the Commission’s guidance materials, visit our dedicated SIRS provider resources page.